 Pinyon Pine Care and Planting

 These Pinyon trees are tolerant of infertile and poor soils.
 They can even establish on those rocky slopes.
 However, Pinyon pines require good drainage.
-For that reason, you never want to plant in heavy clay soil.
 This pine thrives in USDA hardiness zones 4 to 8.
 If you are looking for the best results, plant this pine in full sunshine.

 Since the Pinyon does develop a deep taproot, it is vital to choose the right location for its planting.
 It should not be placed in an area where it cannot fully develop.
 This Pinyon pine is tolerant of droughts, but you should always monitor its water levels.
 For those newly planted trees, they need regular irrigation.
 During the summer, you will want to water them at least twice a month.
 For those other seasons, the Pinyon pine only requires a deep soak about once a month.
 You will have to watch for an extended drought with the Pinyon pine.
 After years of severe drought, this pine is more susceptible to the Pinyon beetle.